 Try Using a VPN

 A Virtual Protocol Network, or VPN, can potentially help you resolve this whole debacle and get you back within the confines of the Lands Between, although with a strong focus on the word “potentially.”
-Some players have cracked the code and negated the Elden Ring Network Status Failed by switching to another IP address, and this is only possible easily with the help of a VPN software on your PC.
+Some players have cracked the code and negated the Elden Ring Network Error by switching to another IP address, and this is only possible easily with the help of a VPN software on your PC.

 If you have one already, try launching the game with the VPN connected.
 See if it brings you any favorable results.
 If not, ProtonVPN is an admirable choice, providing a good standard of features for free.
 On the contrary, you can always gravitate toward something like NordVPN for a premium-grade experience.